dineshbhagat/Random-Tech/flatbuffer.md

         FlatBufferBuilder fbb = new FlatBufferBuilder(10);

-        int commentText = fbb.createString("This is my first comment to article on flatbuffer");
+        //1. prepare prerequisite for Comment viz. commentText int commentText = fbb.createString("This is my first comment to article on flatbuffer");

+        //2.
+Start CommentObject
         Comment.startComment(fbb);
         Comment.addCommentStr(fbb, commentText);

-        Comment.addId(fbb, 1);
+        //Since this is basic data type, we do not need to explicitely prepare before CommentStart Comment.addId(fbb, 1);

+        //3.
+End CommentObject
         int comment1OnArticle1 = Comment.endComment(fbb);

         int commentText2 = fbb.createString("This is my second comment to article on flatbuffer");